walkline/TTWKActivityIndicator/README.md

     pod 'TTWKActivityIndicator'

-You can also just drop in `/Pod/Classes/TTWKActivityIndicator.*` into your project (along with `/Pod/Classes/TTWKActivityIndicatorView.*` in case you need it a normal iOS app as well).
+You can also drop in `/Pod/Classes/TTWKActivityIndicator.*` into your project (along with `/Pod/Classes/TTWKActivityIndicatorView.*` in case you need it a normal iOS app as well).

 ## Author & License